Analysis | Why Trump can’t win

 Since Election Day, the primary focus of the Trump campaign has been to argue that calling states for Biden was premature, given the outstanding vote.
 Campaign surrogates and campaign manager Bill Stepien claimed that the math was on their side, that as the votes were counted Trump would either maintain his existing leads (as in Pennsylvania) or eat into Biden’s (as in Arizona).

-That didn't happen.
-Trump's margin in Pennsylvania eroded methodically, a function of the state's slowly counting mail-in ballots which its Republican legislature insisted only be tallied after Nov.
-3. It was obvious hours after polls closed that Biden had the votes to flip the state, a reality which Trump's team fought hard to downplay.
+That didn’t happen.
+Trump’s margin in Pennsylvania eroded methodically, a function of the state’s slowly counting mail-in ballots that its Republican legislature insisted be tallied only after Nov.
+3. It was obvious hours after polls closed that Biden had the votes to flip the state, a reality that Trump’s team fought hard to downplay.

 In Arizona, the pattern was reversed: Biden’s margin did keep narrowing as more votes came in — but not by enough.